Fousq/Java_Core/README.md

 * <a href="https://docs.oracle.com/javase/tutorial/java/annotations/">Annotations</a>
 * <a href="https://docs.oracle.com/javase/tutorial/reflect/">Reflection API</a>

-## Task 1
+## Task 4

 Description
-Task 1.
-(10 points) Classic Annotations
+Task 4 (10 points) How to handle annotations?

-Use the project from the previous module [Java Core I] with class hierarchy or another pet project with class hierarchy.

-Use next annotations correctly with explanation in comments

-@Deprecated
-@Override
-@SuppressWarnings
-@FunctionalInterface
-Refactor code if it is required
+Write annotation handler for the @ThisCodeSmells annotation from the previous task source code.

+It should print out

+All smelt code names (classes, method, fields) Authority of persons who count this code smelt and vote for it Range all smelt code areas by votes (amount of annotations)